ansible/ansible-navigator/README.md

 ### Welcome
-Start at the welcome page, from the welcome page you can run playbooks, explore inventories, and review docs
+Start at the welcome page, from the welcome page you can run playbooks, browse collections, explore inventories, review docs and more.
 ```
 ansible-navigator
 ```